jdasilva42/-Waves_Tools/README.md

 </br>
 </br>
 <blockquote> p_err :: (int or float)</blockquote>
-<i> p_err controls the anomalie selection.
+<i> p_err controls the anomalies selection.
 A p_err equal to 1 means that approximately 1 % of the instances will be flagged as anomalies. by default p_err = 1 </i>
 </br>
 </br>
 </br>